JuliaSmoothOptimizers/Krylov.jl/docs/src/preconditioners.md

 where $P_{\ell}$ and $P_r$ are square and nonsingular.

 The left preconditioning preserves the error $x_k - x^{\star}$ whereas the right preconditioning keeps invariant the residual $b - A x_k$.
-Two-sided preconditioning is the only variant that allows to preserve the hermicity of a linear system.
+Two-sided preconditioning is the only variant that allows to preserve the Hermiticity of a linear system.

 !!! note
     Because det$(P^{-1}A - \lambda I)$ = det$(A - \lambda P)$ det$(P^{-1})$ = det$(AP^{-1} - \lambda I)$, the eigenvalues of $P^{-1}A$ and $AP^{-1}$ are identical.
 If $P = LL^{H}$, $L^{-1}AL^{-H}$ also has the same spectrum.